Iodinex64/MordhauSuggestionGenerator/README.md

 - Clone the repo and run it.
 #### or
 - Download the release build and run the executable in it.

+P.S Silverleo#0001 on discord is a really cool guy 🌝